Examples

 Creating a node that violates an existing constraint will fail

-Trying to create an Author node without a name property, given a property existence constraint on :Author(name).
+Create an Author node without a name property, given a property existence constraint on :Author(name):

 Query